kaliaal/Flask-E-commerce-App/README.md

 - Image upload/display for products

 ## 🗒️ Note
 The initial delay (after the first 'click to buy' action) is due to Render cold start and database session initialization.
-This only occurs once per user session.
+This only occurs once per new user session.

 ## 📸 Screenshots